privacyguides/privacyguides.org/docs/browsers.en.md

 ##### Always-on Private Browsing

 Open Safari and tap the Tabs button, located in the bottom right.
-Then, open the Tab Groups list.
+Then, expand the Tab Groups list.

 - [x] Select **Private**